-Operations in nSFF are limited to lending to the five HoldCos in the structure and the funding of these operations in the capital markets.
+Source: Swedbank All borrowers are 100%owned subsidiaries of the owners Operations in nSFF are limited to lending to the five HoldCos in the structure and the funding of these operations in the capital markets.
 The HoldCos pass on funds to the ultimate borrowers, all of which are 100%-owned subsidiaries of the sponsors.
 All lending is secured with promissory notes, existing mortgage certificates, a springing lien, shares in the ultimate borrower and an on-demand guarantee from the relevant sponsor.
 Operations are limited by a significant number of covenants and compliance restrictions, which are followed up regularly by the Security Agent.
-There are no employees in nSFF, as all related administration is outsourced to service suppliers. nSFF has now been an active issuer on the market for more than one year.
+NSFF has no employees, as all related administration is outsourced to service suppliers. nSFF has now been an active issuer on the market for more than one and a half year.

-All revenant entities capitalized before a bond issue

-Transaction structure - preparation for a bond issue

-Prior to a bond issue, the relevant JV partner is capitalized.
-In the figure below a SEK 1,000mn bond issue is illustrated - all other numbers refers to that size.
+All revenant entities capitalized before a bond issue Transaction structure - preparation for a bond issue Prior to a bond issue, the relevant JV partner is capitalized. the figure below illustrates a SEK 1,000mn bond issue - all other numbers refers to that size.
 SFF Holding issues preferred stock, which is subsequently acquired by the relevant JV partner.
 SFF Holding then makes a correspondingly large capital contribution to nSFF, ensuring at least a 10% equity ratio.
 Thereafter, nSFF extends a primary loan to the relevant HoldCo that corresponds to the difference between the shareholder's contribution and the minimum cash reserve of 4.75% in nSFF.
 Cash may be invested only in low-risk instruments: on-demand bank accounts, Swedish benchmark covered bonds (AAA), Swedish government benchmark bonds, Swedish municipal bonds/CP (AA-) and benchmark Kommuninvest bonds.
 Preparation for a bond issue of SEK 1,000mn

+Source: Swedbank

-Primary loans and In favor of nSFF for the primary loan, the ultimate sponsor issues a guarantee. corresponding guarantees When the bond matures, the primary loan is repaid and the funds, as well as the cash reserve, are used to repurchase the outstanding preferred stock.
+Primary loans and corresponding guarantees

+In favour of nSFF for the primary loan, the ultimate sponsor issues a guarantee.
+When the bond matures, the primary loan is repaid and the funds, as well as the cash reserve, are used to repurchase the outstanding preferred stock.
 However, this only occurs after full repayment of the relevant bond.
 Note that the primary loans are merely of theoretical interest, and that they are significantly smaller in nSFF than in SFF with its stipulated capital ratio of more than 30% in the financing vehicle (instead of more than 10%).

+Strong security package

-Transaction structure - a bond issue Strong security package When a bond is actually issued by nSFF (still assumed to be SEK 1,000mn in all figures), nSFF extends a secured loan to the relevant HoldCo of the same size.
-The HoldCo then extends a secured loan to the relevant PropCo, which is the sponsor- owned entity owning the property to be financed by the bond issuance.
+Transaction structure - a bond issue

+When a bond is actually issued by nSFF (still assumed to be SEK 1,000mn in all figures), nSFF extends a secured loan to the relevant HoldCo of the same size.
+The HoldCo then extends a secured loan to the relevant PropCo, which is the sponsorowned entity owning the property to be financed by the bond issuance.
 The sponsor issues a guarantee in favor of the HoldCo for the PropCo loan, and the sponsor pledges 100% of the shares in the PropCo to the HoldCo.
-In the next step, the sponsor issues a guarantee in favor of nSFF for the HoldCo loan.
+In the next step, the sponsor issues a guarantee in favour of nSFF for the HoldCo loan.
 The PropCo must pledge mortgage certificates covering at least 50% of the PropCo loan to the HoldCo.
 However, if there are already mortgage certificates in place (potentially more than 50%), they must be pledged so that the 50% is only a minimum requirement.

-Springing liens 100% The PropCo must prepare applications for mortgage certificates covering the outstanding PropCo loan and submits the applications to the HoldCo (springing lien), if applicable (to be held by the Security Agent).
+Springing liens 100%

+The PropCo must prepare applications for mortgage certificates covering the outstanding PropCo loan and submit the applications to the HoldCo (springing lien), if applicable (to be held by the Security Agent).
 The HoldCo pledges all rights under the